Prepared by faculty members in the Department of Film + Digital Media Managed and coordinated by the F+DM Equity Council

 Future FTE requests.
 Foreground the need for representing the lived experiences and perspectives of underrepresented communities in California and elsewhere, and ensure that F+DM's 2022-23 FTE request furthers our goal to diversify our tenure-track faculty.
 (Council to coordinate with Faculty Recruitment Committee).

-Recruit underrepresented faculty and staff.
-Begin collaboration with other departments and programs on a cluster hire of underrepresented faculty and staff who represent racial, ethnic, and lived-experience perspectives that reflect our student body, the state of California, and historically underrepresented communities in California.
+Engage in focused informational outreach and recruitment with a view to increasing the numbers of underrepresented faculty and staff.
+Begin collaboration with other departments and programs on a cluster hire of faculty and staff who represent racial, ethnic, and lived-experience perspectives that reflect our student body, the state of California, and historically underrepresented communities in California.
 (Council to work with other departments and programs).

 Curriculum revision.
 How does the structure of our curriculum, the matrix of disciplines represented in our teaching, and our course offerings embody and reproduce inequities and bias?
 Rethink and “decolonize” F+DM curriculum away from Eurocentric framing and making of film, media, theory; decenter English-based research and instruction by encouraging and incorporating theories and discourses (not just media works) generated by women, gender-nonconforming people, and BIPOC (and People of the Global Majority) that may not be in English.
 Take a broader view of non-Western teaching and learning modalities, and incorporate them into our curriculum.
 Pilot courses centered on DEI and seek resources to make successful courses permanent.
 Elevate special-topics courses to full presence in the General Catalog and fund teaching of these courses.
 Seek and nurture relationships with BIPOC-centered producers and production organizations and invite them to fulfill compensated positions in our department and division.
 Include students and Lecturers in the curriculum review process.
 Develop ways to articulate this process to colleagues both within and outside our campus and to the cinema and media studies and production fields at large.
 (Council to work in collaboration with department's curriculum review process, Undergraduate and Graduate Affairs Committees).